TheAks999/fvtt-loot-sheet-npc-pf1/README.md

 # Loot Sheet NPC Pathfinder1

-<p style="color:red">DEVELOPMENT not actively supported anymore.
-I won't add new features and might not upgrade it to newer versions of Foundry VTT in the future!</p>

 This module adds an additional NPC sheet which can be used for loot containers such as chests.
 It also allows spells to be automatically converted into spell scrolls by dragging them onto this sheet.

-This version was forked from Jan Ole Peek's module which doesn't support pf1 system (https://github.com/jopeek/fvtt-loot-sheet-npc-5e).
+This version was forked from Sven Werlen's module (https://github.com/SvenWerlen/fvtt-loot-sheet-npc-pf1), which was a port of Jan Ole Peek's module (https://github.com/jopeek/fvtt-loot-sheet-npc-5e) to the PF1 game system.
-This fork will be maintained separately and specifically for Pathfinder 1 (may support PF2 in the future)
+This fork will be maintained separately and specifically for Pathfinder 1.

 ### Features